johnhw/glgol/README.md

 ### Structure

-* The original pattern is packed into a 16 state format (2x2 binary cells -> one 16 state "block").
+* The original binary pattern is packed into a 16 state format (2x2 binary cells -> one 16 state "block").

         +---+
         |a b|